Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-Peter principle = people in a hierarchy tend to rise to "a level of respective incompetence" https://en.wikipedia.org/wiki/Peter_principle phenomenology (physics) = branch of theoretical physics in which physicists construct realistic models of nature from more abstract theoretical ideas https://en.wikipedia.org/wiki/Phenomenology_(physics) picture the success
-Planck’s Principle: Science doesn’t progress because people change their views.
+Peter principle = people in a hierarchy tend to rise to "a level of respective incompetence" https://en.wikipedia.org/wiki/Peter_principle phenomenology (physics) = branch of theoretical physics in which physicists construct realistic models of nature from more abstract theoretical ideas https://en.wikipedia.org/wiki/Phenomenology_(physics) picture the success pit of success = place where it’s easier to do the right thing than the wrong thing Planck’s Principle: Science doesn’t progress because people change their views.
 Rather, each new generation of scientists has different views.
 As old generations pass away, new ideas are accepted and the scientific consensus changes. planning fallacy porn